 June 2019 Mortgage Rates

 The good times continue in May as bond yields and mortgage rates continued to move lower.
-The 10 year yield end the month around the 2.05%.
+The 10-year yield end the month around 2.05%.
 Not as big as a drop as May but still a significant move down.

-Concerns over the economy continued and what the trade war might be doing to the economy were the two focal points for most analyst and investors.
+Concerns over the economy continued and what the trade war might be doing to the economy were the two focal points for most analysts and investors.

 Mortgage lenders were aggressive with pricing in an attempt to attract new business before homeowners start taking that summer vacation.
 Traditionally July and August are slower months for mortgage lenders in California and throughout the country.

-The month of May was good to mortgage rates.
-The 10y yield moved from 2.54% to 2.18% and with that the Mortgage Backed Securities market rallied as well.
+The month of May was good for mortgage rates.
+The 10y yield moved from 2.54% to 2.18% and with that the Mortgage-Backed Securities market rallied as well.
 Mortgage rates moved significantly lower during this time period and mortgage loan applications increased as well.

 Towards the end of March and all the way into mid-April bond’s sold off and mortgage rates moved higher.
 The move was not surprising in that mortgage rates had already moved significantly lower from December – March and at some point a bounce higher was expected.

-The 10y Treasury yield moved from 2.40% to 2.60% in a very short period time however the market eventually leveled off and after mid-April a new rally began.
+The 10y Treasury yield moved from 2.40% to 2.60% in a very short period of time however the market eventually leveled off and after mid-April, a new rally began.